jindrichmynarz/dissertation/parts/loading.md

 In most cases the retrieved relations corresponded to explicit RDF properties found in the source data.
 However, in few select cases we constructed new relations.
-This was done either to avoid intermediate resources, such as those relating unqualified CPV concepts, or relate numeric values discretized to intervals.
+This was done either to avoid intermediate resources, such as tenders relating awarded bidders or proxy concepts relating unqualified CPV concepts, or relate numeric values discretized to intervals.
 Since the original RESCAL algorithm does not support continuous variables, we discretized such variables via *discretize-sparql*, described in the [@sec:discretize-sparql].
 We applied discretization to the actual prices of contracts, which we split into 15 equifrequent intervals having approximately the same number of members.